Revealing Limitation in the Standard Cosmological Model: A Redshift-Dependent Hubble Constant from Fast Radio Bursts: Testing the Hubble Constant with FRB data

-To examine whether the observed redshift dependence of $H_0$ is an intrinsic feature of the $\Lambda$CDM model or a more general cosmological phenomenon, we extend our analysis to a widely studied alternative framework involving a dynamical dark energy equation of state.
-Specifically, we consider the Chevallier–Polarski–Linder (CPL) parameterization \cite{2001IJMPD..10..213C,2003PhRvL..90i1301L}, in which the dark energy equation of state evolves with redshift as $w(z) = w_0 + w_a z/(1+z)$ with $w_0$ and $w_a$ being dimensionless model parameters.
-This leads to a modification of the Hubble parameter as $H(z) = H_0\sqrt{\Omega_\mathrm{m} \left(1+z\right)^3 + \Omega_\Lambda f(z)}$ with the dark energy evolution factor is given by $f(z) = (1+z)^{3\left(1+w_0+w_a\right)} \exp{-3 w_a z/(1+z)}$ \cite{2005PhRvD..72j3503J}.
+It remains uncertain which of the two aforementioned observational priors provides a more accurate description of the true cosmological parameters.
+Therefore, we investigate whether each of these priors can independently recover a redshift-invariant $\Omega_\mathrm{b}H_0$ (thereby redshift-invariant $H_0$) when tested under an alternative cosmological framework.
+In particular, we extend our analysis to a widely studied alternative framework involving a dynamical dark energy equation of state.
+Specifically, we consider the Chevallier–Polarski–Linder (CPL) parameterization \citep{2001IJMPD..10..213C,2003PhRvL..90i1301L}, in which the dark energy equation of state evolves with redshift as $w(z) = w_0 + w_a z/(1+z)$ with $w_0$ and $w_a$ being dimensionless model parameters.
+This leads to a modification of the Hubble parameter as $H(z) = H_0\sqrt{\Omega_\mathrm{m} \left(1+z\right)^3 + \Omega_\Lambda f(z)}$ with the dark energy evolution factor is given by $f(z) = (1+z)^{3\left(1+w_0+w_a\right)} \exp{-3 w_a z/(1+z)}$ \citep{2005PhRvD..72j3503J}.
+In the CPL parametrization, the dynamical term primarily affects the dark energy evolution at intermediate and high redshifts, while near the present epoch it effectively reduces to a $\Lambda$CDM model.
 Using this generalized form of $H(z)$, we compute the redshift-dependent values of $H_0$ for various combinations of ($w_0,w_a$) using the aforementioned ML algorithm.
 To quantitatively evaluate whether a given model supports a constant $H_0$, we introduce the reduced $\chi^2$ function as